 The Women’s Catalytic Fund (WCF) is a giving circle that believes in the power of women to drive social change.
-The circle has been active for 13 years and granted nearly $3.5 million to non-profit organizations in the Bay Area and California.
+The circle has been active since 1999 and granted more than $3.7 million to nonprofit organizations in the Bay Area and California.
 In 2017, the circle moved its ‘home’ to EBCF.

 In the past, the circle conducted an annual grant-making process.
 However, members recognized that women’s movements need the ability to respond to threats and opportunities with more flexible and responsive funding.
 This drove the circle to shift to shorter, more frequent grantmaking in 2019 in order to put resources into the hands of women more quickly.